#1 Starting out and general consultation buttons

 #12 Simple Dictation

 This button allows you to dictate as you would in old-fashioned dictation software, like Dragon.
 This may be useful in situations where you may want to dictate a laboratory form request or x-ray form.
 It may also be useful if you wish to write a very specific letter or note and wish just for your words verbatim to be used.
+You can use the same voice commands like you would in Dragon.
+For example “new line”, “comma” et cetera.

 #13 Treatment Information